 The Institute of Healthcare Improvement Open School offers a growing catalog of online courses on improvement capability, patient safety, triple aim for populations, person- and family-centered care, leadership, and quality, cost, and value.
 All the courses are free for students, residents, and faculty.
 Register online to access these free resources.
 One of the IHI Open School’s goals is for schools and organizations around the world to integrate the courses into their curricula and training programs, giving learners the opportunity to gain these crucial skills that will help them become change agents in health care.

 Here is a QSEN link that gives ideas on how to use the IHI Open School

 The Nurse of the Future (NOF) from the Massachusetts Department of Education website gives you a list of competencies similar to QSEN and NLN.
 The linked PDF file provides learning activities on how to achieve the competencies for RN students.

-Videos to use in your classroom from the QSEN website (Videos on actual cases where patients were harmed).
+Videos to use in your classroom from the QSEN website.